aws-amplify/amplify-js/CONTRIBUTING.md

 > All scoped packages must be prefixed by `@aws-amplify/` .
 For example: `@aws-amplify/auth`

-To develop multiple/all packages, provide the package names separated by a comma or use the keyword all:
+To develop multiple/all packages, provide the package names separated by a comma or the flag `--all` or `-a`:

 ```
 npm run setup-dev:react-native -- --packages @aws-amplify/auth,aws-amplify-react-native --target ~/path/to/your/rn/app/root
-npm run setup-dev:react-native -- --packages all --target ~/path/to/your/rn/app/root
+npm run setup-dev:react-native -- --all --target ~/path/to/your/rn/app/root
 ```

-> Note: `--` is important to provide arguments as shown above.
+> Note: `--` right after the script name is important to provide the flags with their values.

-**Debugging problems with the `set-dev:react-native` script**
+**Debugging problems with the `setup-dev:react-native` script**

 - If the WML command does not do anything after adding the links, watch it's src file using watchman. run the below from the root of this repository: